aimee-mcneil-melville/ToDo-Full-Stack/README.md

   ![](pull-request-example.png "pull request example")

-  **DO NOT MERGE YOUR PULL REQUEST INTO MASTER!!**
+  **DO NOT MERGE YOUR PULL REQUEST INTO MAIN!!**

   * Why not?
-What would happen if everyone merged their branches into `master`?
+What would happen if everyone merged their branches into `main`?

 ## Release 2: Come Clean